Webziee/Auto-Legit-Cars/README.md

 ## 6. FEATURES SELECTED AND IMPLEMENTED
-Below is a list of the 5 developer defined innovative features to be included in the 'Legit Auto Cars' application with a tick or cross next to each feature, indicating whether it is implemented in the application or not:
+Below is a list of the 5 developer defined innovative features to be included in the 'Legit Auto Cars' application with a tick or cross next to each feature, indicating whether it is implemented in the Final application or not:
 - Advanced Searching ✓
 - Price Comparism Tool ✓
 - Favourites Feature ✓